SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/best_practices.md

 * Containers should be ephemeral
 * Each container should have only one concern
 * Avoid installing unnecessary packages
 * Keep the image small by reducing the number of layers.
-This can be accomplished by condensing operations into a single step (e.g. single yum command with multiple packages vs. multiple yum commands), by chaining commands with ‘&&’.
+This can be accomplished by condensing operations into a single step (e.g. Single yum command with multiple packages vs. multiple yum commands), by chaining commands with ‘&&’.
 Consider using [Docker multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds with Docker 17.05 or higher.
 * Improve caching and shorten build time by ordering statements such that the stable parts of the Dockerfile are at the beginning, and the more frequently changed statements are at the end

 ## Image Registry